yennq/nodebb-theme-lhvxon/README.md

-Persona theme for NodeBB
+lhvxon theme for NodeBB
 ====================

-The Persona theme is the default theme for NodeBB for versions spanning v0.7.1 through to v2.x
+The lhvxon theme is the default theme for NodeBB for versions spanning v0.7.1 through to v2.x

-For the v3.x release line, Persona will be a supported theme bundled with NodeBB, but will not be active by default.
+For the v3.x release line, lhvxon will be a supported theme bundled with NodeBB, but will not be active by default.

 ## Issues